Beginning of the end for Europe's loose money? ECB to curb stimulus

 It can do so because the euro zone’s economic recovery is now well into its fifth year.
 It also coincides with other major central banks - in the United States and Britain, for example - preparing to raise interest rates.

 But the ECB is still bothered about low inflation.
-So it is expected to twin the cut with an extension of the programme -- essentially a less-but-for-longer move.
+So it is expected to twin the cut with an extension of the program -- essentially a less-but-for-longer move.

 Policymakers from the 19 euro zone countries are seen cutting monthly bond purchases by half in a nod to the rapid growth, a move towards dismantling the unprecedented measures that held the currency bloc together after back-to-back recessions.